-SPring-8 was stably operated throughout FY2016 with the total operation time of the accelerator complex and the total user beam time of 4951.7 h and 4125.5 h, respectively, and a total downtime of 23.1 h.
-Because of the major renovation of an extra-high-tension power source from the end of December 2016 to the end of March 2017, SPring-8 had to complete all its operations by the middle of December 2016, making the machine schedule quite tight and, thus, challenging.
+It was the last year that SPring-8 celebrated the 20th anniversary since its start of operation in 1997.
+SPring-8 was stably operated throughout 2017 with the total operation time of the accelerator complex and the total user beam time of 5281.6 h and 4478.7 h, respectively, with the total down time of 29 h.
+SPring-8 had to complete all its operations by the middle of February 2018.

-Regarding its research proposal system, the duration of the designation period of a priority field for the public beamlines "New Industrial Area Program" has been extended.
-Concerning the contract beamlines, there were five interim reviews conducted for WEBRAM (BL15XU, National Institute for Materials Science), Laser-Electron Photon II (BL31LEP, Research Center for Nuclear Physics, Osaka University).
-NSRRC BM (BL12B2), NSRRC ID (BL12XU), and RISING II (BL28XU, Kyoto University), and the continuation of their projects was authorized.
-Upon the expiration of their contract terms, reviews were also conducted for JAEA Actinide Science I (BL22XU), JAEA Actinide Science II (BL23SU), QST Quantum Dynamics I (BL11XU), QST
+Regarding its research proposal system, SPring-8 designated the Cross-SR Facility Use Proposals for Industrial Application as a priority field of the priority research program on 25 September 2017.
+Concerning the contract beamlines, there were five interim reviews conducted for Research Center for Nuclear Physics, Osaka University (BL33LEP I), and the project was authorized to continue.
+Upon the expiration of their contract terms, reviews were also conducted for SUNBEAM Consortium (BL16B2, BL16XU), Hyogo ID (BL24XU, Hyogo Prefecture), and their proposals for the next term were approved.

-Quantum Dynamics II (BL14B1), and Catalytic Reaction Dynamics for Fuel Cells (BL36XU, The University of Electro-Communications), and their proposals for the next term were approved.
+At present, SPring-8 users number is as many as 13,000, all of whom are members of the SPring-8 User Community (SPRUC).

-At the time of writing this report, SPring-8 users numbered as many as 11,000, all of whom are respected members of the SPring-8 User Community (SPRUC).
 It is important for SPring-8 to jointly organize scientific events with SPRUC, such as the SPring-8 Symposium, to facilitate dialogue between users and the facility staff.
-In 2016, the SPring-8 Symposium was held at Kwansei Gakuin University.
-SPring-8 also accelerates communication between users and industry.
-The Joint Conference on Industrial Applications of SPring-8, held in Kobe on September 7-8, 2016, had 248 participants.
-As part of its continuous effort towards fostering human resources in synchrotron sciences, SPring-8 organized the 16th SPring-8 Summer School with 91 students of graduate schools nationwide, in cooperation with Hyogo University, Kwansei Gakuin University, the University of Tokyo, Okayama University, Osaka University, Japan Atomic Energy Agency, National Institutes for Quantum and Radiological Science and Technology, and RIKEN.
+In 2017, the SPring-8 Symposium was held at Hiroshima University on September 4-5, with a participant number of 267.
+SPring-8 also accelerates communication between users and the industry.
+The Joint Conference on Industrial Applications of SPring-8 was held in Kawasaki on August 31 to September 1, 2017, with 258 participants.
+As part of its continuous effort towards fostering of human resources in synchrotron sciences, SPring-8 organized the 17th SPring-8 Summer School with 90 students of graduate schools nationwide, in cooperation with Hyogo University, Kwansei Gakuin University, the University of Tokyo, Okayama University, Osaka University, Japan Atomic Energy Agency, National Institutes for Quantum and Radiological Science and Technology, and RIKEN.
+Furthermore, SPring-8 and SPRUC organized the 1st SPring-8 Autumn School with 43 participants which included 3rd year university students and researcher of companies.